How I Used My HSA Last-Minute to Save $900 in Taxes

 Why was I so excited to defer some income, you ask?

-Because this year, I owed nearly $5,000 to the IRS.
-Yikes.
+Because I found out that I owed money to the IRS.

 (I basically had more taxable income than I expected this year, and didn’t pay taxes on it throughout the year as it came in.
 Such is life.)

-As soon as I contributed the money, I pivoted back to my Credit Karma tax return that I was halfway through and clicked into the “HSA Contributions” section: “$3,400,” I wrote, surprised that I didn’t have to upload any forms or proof – they were just taking my word for it.
+As soon as I contributed the money, I pivoted back to my tax return that I was halfway through and clicked into the “HSA Contributions” section: “$3,400,” I wrote, surprised that I didn’t have to upload any forms or proof – they were just taking my word for it.

-But when I clicked back to “Tax Home,” my taxes owed dropped from almost $4,900 to $4,000 – just like that.
+But when I clicked back to “Tax Home,” my taxes owed dropped by almost $900—just like that.

 If you’re like, “But wait, how?!”